microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/_fragments/param_types.rst

 ..  important::

     No properties should be set to ``null``.
-If you do not wish to set a property, simply omit it from the response and Office Online will use the default value.
+If you do not wish to set a property, simply omit it from the response and WOPI clients will use the default value.